 - Cork or EVA Foam Handles

-We purchased our Ohuhu trekking poles nearly 4 years ago and they no longer sell our exact model.
-However, here is a comparable set to the current poles we carry.
+We purchased our Ohuhu trekking poles nearly 6 years ago and they no longer sell our exact model.
+However, these trekking poles are an excellent alternative for beginners.

 2. Day Pack (Backpack Hiking Gear)